 Cannabinoids come from the cannabis (marijuana) plant.
 They’re sometimes used in medicines to treat different health conditions.
 The cannabis plant can also be used as a medicine when it’s smoked, vapourized, eaten, or made into a cream.

 There isn’t a lot of research that looks at how cannabinoids help manage long-lasting (chronic) pain.
 We know there are receptors in our body that work with cannabinoids.
 We also know that our body makes natural cannabinoids.
 What we don’t fully understand is exactly what they do or how to use them to help manage pain.

-We know that cannabinoids can help relieve nausea and vomiting.
-We think that they may also help you sleep.
+We know that cannabinoids can help you feel less sick to your stomach (nausea) and help prevent you from throwing up (vomiting).
+We think they may also help you sleep better.
 There are a few studies that suggest they might help some kinds of nerve pain.

-Current as of: October 1, 2018
+Current as of: January 5, 2021

-Author: Calgary Pain Program, Alberta Health Services
+Author: Chronic Pain Program, Alberta Health Services

 This material is for information purposes only.
 It should not be used in place of medical advice, instruction, or treatment.
 If you have questions, talk with your doctor or appropriate healthcare provider.
 This information may be printed and distributed without permission for non-profit, education purposes.
 The content on this page may not be changed without consent of the author.
 Contact email@example.com.